 Digital Services Act

 The Digital Services Act (DSA) came into force on November 16, 2022, with most obligations applying from February 17, 2024.
 It introduces a new legal framework for digital services within the EU, including requirements on hosting providers for blocking content and reporting on such blocking.
-Where the DSA is applicable to BT services, and to the extent that any such requests have been received, this reporting will be included in our reporting for 2024.
+Where the DSA is applicable to BT services, and to the extent that any such requests have been received, this reporting will be included in our next reporting.

 Blocking requests: N/A